To Live (1994 film): Recurring lines

 In two places of the film, there is a similar line.
 The version that appears earlier in the film is: “The little chickens will grow to be ducks, the ducks will become geese, and the geese will become sheep, and the sheep will become oxen, and tomorrow will be better because of communism.”
 The version that appears later in the film is: “The little chickens will grow to be ducks, the ducks will become geese, and the geese will become sheep, and the sheep will become oxen, and tomorrow will be better.”
 Both of these interpretations derive from Yu Hua's original quote: “When these chickens grow up they'll become geese, and when the geese grow up they'll become lambs.
 When the lambs grow up they'll turn into oxen.
 And us, we'll get richer and richer!”.
 Despite the slight variations, this line consistently acts as a picture of the Chinese people's perseverance in the face of historical hardships, giving the feeling of hope for the audience.

+The animal-transformation parable has also been linked by scholars to the Hans Christian Andersen folk tale "What the Old Man Does Is Always Right", in which a peasant successively trades a horse downward through a series of animals; one analysis suggests that Zhang's adoption of the motif invites viewers to question, rather than accept, the optimistic political slogans on which Fugui has come to rely.
+The dumplings that appear at multiple turning points have been read in the same allegorical register, since their shape echoes that of traditional Chinese gold ingots (yuanbao) and so silently links Mao-era promises of plenty to older, pre-revolutionary symbols of prosperity.